belle2/basf2/online_book/fundamentals/hep_analyses.rst

   tracking, which is the most demanding part of the reconstruction.
 The scope of this format is to perform low-level detectro studies and calculate calibration constants.
 * mDST (mini Data Summary Table).
 This is the basic data-analysis format.
-It contains only the high level information that can be directly used to perfrom a physics analysis.
+It contains only the high level information that can be directly used to perform a physics analysis.
   However, it is not the suggested format to perform analysis.
 * uDST (micro Data Summary Table).
 This is the main format for data analysis.
-It's the result of the analysis skim procedure, that selects from the mDST only the few events that can be useful for a certain type of analysis (events with a well recontructed J/psi per example).
-The content of this ormat is the same as the mDST, with the addition of the recontructed particles used in the skimming selection (if you look at the J/psi skim, you will also find a list of J/psi already reconstructed for you in the file).
+It's the result of the analysis skim procedure, that selects from the mDST only the few events that can be useful for a certain type of analysis (events with a well reconstructed J/psi per example).
+The content of this ormat is the same as the mDST, with the addition of the reconstructed particles used in the skimming selection (if you look at the J/psi skim, you will also find a list of J/psi already reconstructed for you in the file).

 .. note::
-   If you are simply running an analysis, you will mostly use uDST, if you are also involed in performance studies you will probably use cDST as well and if your core activity will be hardware opertions, you will be mostly dealing with the RAW and cDST formats.
+   If you are simply running an analysis, you will mostly use uDST, if you are also involed in performance studies you will probably use cDST as well and if your core activity will be hardware operations, you will be mostly dealing with the RAW and cDST formats.